stabilityprotocol/stability/docker/README.md

 - BOOTNODES: This environment variable allows specifying the bootnodes to use, separated by commas.
 If not specified, the node will use the default bootnodes for the chain spec.
 - MODE: This environment variable allows the node to run in different pruning modes.
 Possible values are "full_node" or "archive".
 The default value is "full_node".
 - BACKEND_TYPE: The only available option is `sql` for now.
 This option allows the node to use a SQL backend instead of the default `key-value` backend for faster Ethereum log queries.
-- ZERO_GAS_TX_POOL: This environment variable allows the node to run with a zero gas price transaction pool.
+- ZERO_GAS_TX_POOL: This environment variable allows the node to run with a zero gas price transaction pool using the **inline** mode (HTTP fetch during block proposal).
 By default the feature is disabled.
-The expected value is a string containing an URL.
+The expected value is a string containing a URL.
 Check the [Zero Gas Transaction Pool](../docs/ZERO-GAS-TRANSACTIONS.md) document for more information.
-- ZERO_GAS_TX_POOL_TIMEOUT: This environment variable allows specifying the timeout for the zero gas transaction in millisecond.
+- ZERO_GAS_TX_POOL_TIMEOUT: This environment variable allows specifying the timeout for the zero gas transaction HTTP requests in milliseconds.
+Applies to both inline and enqueue modes.
 If not specified, the node will use the default timeout (1000ms).
+- ZERO_GAS_TX_POOL_ENQUEUE: This environment variable enables the **enqueue** mode, where a background worker polls the external pool and submits zero-gas transactions into the Substrate mempool.
+This decouples the HTTP fetch from block production, improving block proposal performance.
+The expected value is a string containing a URL.
+Check the [Zero Gas Transaction Pool](../docs/ZERO-GAS-TRANSACTIONS.md) document for more information.
+- ZERO_GAS_TX_POOL_ENQUEUE_INTERVAL: This environment variable allows specifying the poll interval for the enqueue mode background worker in milliseconds.
+If not specified, the node will use the default interval (3000ms).

 To set an environment variable in the docker run, use the flag -e NAME=VALUE